 Picking a Christmas tree is its own special tradition.
-We wait until dark, bundle up - (this includes Mabel in a sweater, of course), play (and sing!)
-Christmas carols as we drive, hit up Starbucks for hot chocolates, and then head to a family-run tree lot a few miles from our house.
+We wait until dark, bundle up - (this includes Mabel in a sweater, of course), blast Christmas tunes in the car, hit up Starbucks for hot chocolates, and then head to a family-run tree lot a few miles from our house.
 We take our time, considering many trees, until we find just the right one.
 Once we get the tree home and it is perfectly placed at the window, we begin the tree trimming ceremony.
 We strike up the record player with Elvis’ Blue Christmas or Nat King Cole’s Christmas Carols as we hang ornaments.
 Each ornament holds a special memory; whether it be one from our respective childhoods, or from a trip we once took, we love to reminisce.
 Once the tree is all decorated and the house is tidied, we cozy up with a cup of tea, watch ‘White Christmas’, and admire the tree all lit up.